breakfastquay/dataquay/README.txt

 ========

-Dataquay is a free open source library that provides a friendly C++ API for an RDF data store using Qt4 classes and containers.
+Dataquay is a free open source library that provides a friendly C++ API for an RDF data store using Qt 4+ classes and containers.

   http://breakfastquay.com/dataquay/